On Utility Maximization under Multivariate Fake Stationary Affine Volterra Models: Abstract

 \section{Abstract}

 This paper is concerned with Merton's portfolio optimization problem in a Volterra stochastic environment described by a multivariate fake stationary Volterra--Heston model.
 Due to the non-Markovianity and non-semimartingality of the underlying processes, the classical stochastic control approach cannot be directly applied in this setting.
 Instead, the problem is tackled using a stochastic factor solution to a Riccati backward stochastic differential equation (BSDE).
 Our approach is inspired by the martingale optimality principle combined with a suitable verification argument.
-The resulting optimal strategies for Merton's problems are derived in semi-closed form depending on the solutions to time-dependent multivariate Riccati-Volterra equations.
+The resulting optimal strategies for Merton's problems are derived in semi-closed form depending on the solutions to time-dependent multivariate Riccati-Volterra equations, while the optimal value is expressed using the solution to this original Riccati BSDE.
 Numerical results on a two dimensional fake stationary rough Heston model illustrate the impact of stationary rough volatilities on the optimal Merton strategies.

 \textbf{ {Keywords:}} Affine Volterra Processes, Stochastic Control, Martingale Optimality Principle, Backward Stochastic Differential Equations (BSDE), Fractional Differential Equations, Riccati Equations, Functional Integral Equation.